sophi-4/Snow/README.md

 ## Flowers

-As seen in the images below I have changed the background and have also changed the shape to show a flower design to represent the season spring.
+As seen in the images below I have changed the background (to reperesnt the grass) and have also changed the colour and shapes used (to represent a flower design) to appear as the season spring.

-Based off the snowflake code I have experimented with editing out one of the existing code to create different shapes.
+Based off the snowflake code I have experimented with editing out and altering some of the existing code to create the flower design below.

 ---
 ```